devvv0804/ProjectHub/README.md

 username
 ```

-and is signed using a dedicated access-token secret and expiration time.
+The token is signed using a dedicated access-token secret and expiration configuration.

 ### Refresh Token

 The refresh token contains the user's `_id` and uses a separate secret and expiration configuration.

-This separation allows short-lived access credentials to be renewed without requiring the user to log in again.
+This allows the application to issue a new access token without requiring the user to authenticate again.

 ```text
 User Login